 Prior to joining the firm, Lauren worked as a trademark prosecution and intellectual property litigation associate at an intellectual property boutique law firm based in Atlanta, Georgia where she oversaw trademark searches, trademark application prosecution, and intellectual property enforcement, as well as handled TTAB and federal court litigation.
 Previously, Lauren worked as a trademark/copyright and employment litigation associate at law firms based in Atlanta, Georgia.

-Lauren was recognized as a “Rising Star” in 2019, 2020 and 2021 for Intellectual Property by Super Lawyers magazine.
-She was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law and again in 2022 for Intellectual Property Law and Intellectual Property Litigation by The Best Lawyers in America®.
+Lauren was recognized as a “Rising Star” in 2023 and the four years immediately preceding for Intellectual Property by Super Lawyers magazine.
+She was recognized in 2021 as one of the "Best Lawyers: Ones to Watch" for Intellectual Property Law and again in 2022 and 2023 for Intellectual Property Law and Intellectual Property Litigation by The Best Lawyers in America®.
 In 2017, Lauren received the “Young Lawyer of the Year” Award by the Atlanta Council of Younger Lawyers.

 While attending law school, Lauren received the Dean’s Award for Outstanding Achievement in Trademark Law and was on the Dean’s List for Fall 2012 and Fall 2013.
 Lauren also served as a judicial intern/clerk for the Honorable Judge Morris Braswell in Clayton County State Court, an extern in the Trial Division of the U.S. Equal Employment Opportunity Commission, a summer intern in the U.S. Department of Housing and Urban Development, and an extern at the U.S. Federal Trade Commission.

 Emory University School of Law J.D.
 (2014) Dean's List, Dean's Award